joshpensky/react-starter/README.md

 ### Technologies

-The following technologies and libraries are being used in the creation and maintenance of the Scout Database:
+The following technologies and libraries are being used in this boilerplate:

 - [React](https://reactjs.org/) - JavaScript front-end framework for building user interfaces
 - [React Router](https://reacttraining.com/react-router/) - declaritive routing for React